svntax/godot-loopring-sdk/README.md

 - `resolve_ens` is untested
 - Mobile is untested
 - WalletConnect QR code login/signing
-- How to handle `get_token_balance` with more than 100 entries in the response.

 ## Features
 - User login/logout through a Loopring compatible wallet.